aycangulez/tie-in/README.md

 #### Filters

 **downstreamLimit:**
-Unless specified, get returns up to 10 levels of downstream related records for each record.
+Unless specified, get returns up to 10 levels of downstream related records.
 You can set this to another number or 0 for none.

 **upstreamLimit:**
-Unless specified, get returns up to 10 levels of upstream related records for each record.
+Unless specified, get returns up to 10 levels of upstream related records.
 You can set this to another number or 0 for none.

 **filterUpstreamBy:**
 Filters records by upstream relationships.
 Similar to an inner join.